AdamStreet/mobify-code-style/objective-c/README.md

 > work in your subclass.
 You need to write the _+sharedInstance_ manually and
 > keep your (static) _sharedInstance_ in your implementation

-If your singleton observes a property or reacts on a notification an initializer shoud be implemented which must be called before the first use.
+If your singleton observes a property or reacts on a notification an initializer should be implemented which must be called before the first use.
 Otherwise the notifications won't be handled in the singleton just after the first access (which is not defined).